 Although the Federal Form of Government is distinct from the Unitary form, it is not easy to see distinction.
 On the other hand, there is, outwardly at any rate, a great deal of similarity between the two.
 The Government of almost every country in these days is carried on by an inter-related group of Administrative Units operating in specific areas and discharging specific public functions.
 This is true of a country with a Federal Form of Government and also of a country with a Unitary form of Government.
 In a Federal Constitution there is a Central Government and there are interrelated to it several Local Governments.
-In the same way in an Unitary Constitution there is a Central Government and there are interrelated to it several Local Governments.
-On the surface, therefore, there appears to be no difference between the two.
+In the same way in an Unitary Constitution there is a Central Government and there are interrelated to it several Local Government and there are interrelated to it several Local Government and there are interrelated to be no difference between the two.